What is Coaching?

 The Coaching Engagement ends at the conclusion of the sixth session.
 In some circumstances, it could end before the sixth session if the Engagement is dissolved or successfully concluded by the Coach or Participant.
 If at any time a Coach needs to withdraw from the Coaching Engagement, simply contact CAN and the other party.
 Alternate arrangements will be made where possible.

 Coaches have no obligation to continue to work with the Participant beyond the initial six sessions.
-If both parties are interested in continuing to work together, then a continuation may be arranged with notice to CAN.
+If both parties are interested in continuing to work together, they are free to do so.
+Parties are encouraged to review CAN's Practice Management Considerations resource under the topic Duration for guidance on properly documenting ongoing relationships.

 Alternatively, a Participant may wish to take the time to reflect on the coaching experience, implement change and then re-assess what is needed.
 Participants may submit a further request for coaching services at any time.